dandruffneil/COMP9417_/README.md

 ### File types

+FeatureSelection.py

+- Provides functions which produce heatmaps and conducts feature selection on the dataset

 get_data.py

 - Provides functions to preprocess the dataset
+- readData(scale=False, all=False, filtered=False)
+	- scale = configures whether the features are normalised
+	- all = configures whether all the data was used, otherwise 10% of data was used with a 4:1 (train:test) split
+	- filtered = configures whether the selected features are used

 LogisticRegression.py/Tree.py/.../XGB.py/LGBM.py

+- Provides the functions to conduct randomsearch and gridsearch on the dataset to find the best parameter
-- Provides the functions to conduct randomsearch, gridsearch, plots and generate the csv for submitting to kaggle
+- Some files (Tree.py, RandomForest.py, XGB.py, LGBM.py) provide functions to produce plots and generate the csv for submitting to kaggle

 Due Date: Sunday, 1st August, 11:59PM